Teaching and Learning

 - Are willing to innovate and utilise a wide variety of responsive teaching, skilfully matched to different types of learning, to maximise progress.

-- Provide written and verbal feedback that impacts positively on students’ sustained progress.
+- Provide feedback that impacts positively on students’ sustained progress.

 - Create opportunities to develop students’ literacy and numeracy skills.